-The listed failure rates are valid for operating stress conditions typical of an industrial field environment similar to IEC 60654-1 class C (sheltered location) with an average temperature over a long period of time of 40°C. For a higher average temperature of 60°C, the failure rates should be multiplied with an experience based factor of 2.5 and for a temperature of 75°C multiplied by factor of 4.5.
+The listed failure rates are valid for operating stress conditions typical of an industrial field environment similar to IEC 60654-1 class C (sheltered location) with an average temperature over a long period of time of 40°C. For a higher average temperature of 60°C, the failure rates should be multiplied with an experience based factor of 2.5.
 A similar multiplier should be used if frequent temperature fluctuation must be assumed.

-These failure rates are valid for the useful lifetime of the Plant-STOP 9475, see Appendix B.
+These failure rates are valid for the useful lifetime of the Beacon YL60, FL60, see Appendix B.